Culture is the underlying meaning behind words and actions. Even more, culture includes the why behind what people do.

 Yet in the minds of these people, each part is just as necessary as the words, “I do!” and “You may kiss the bride!”

 Their beliefs about sin, righteousness and judgment were just as complex and binding.
-To send away illness and sin they tied a vine across the river below the village, fed and armed the idols there, offered blood sacrifices at every house, chased the spirits out with wave offerings, and sent sin down the river to where all sin comes from on a raft laden with offerings.
+To send away illness and sin they tied a vine across the river below the village, lined up defensive wooden figures on the river banks, fed them, and equipped them with symbolic weapons to defend the village.
+They offered blood sacrifices at every house, chased the spirits out with wave offerings, and sent sin down the river to where all sin comes from on a raft laden with offerings.

 Does sin originate downriver?
 Do illness and death come from offending spirits?
 What is the truth about overcoming fear?
 Does chicken blood atone for wrong deeds?
 To whom are the incantations spoken and do they have the power to deliver?